Houthi insurgency: Saudi Arabia, Egypt, Jordan, Sudan, Bahrain, and the United Arab Emirates

 Saudi Arabia has led a major military intervention in Yemen, and organized a coalition of other nations to support its efforts, including Egypt, Jordan, Sudan, and Bahrain.

 United States

-In December 2009, The New York Times reported that the United States has provided weapons and logistical support to Yemeni government strikes against suspected hide-outs of Al Qaeda within its borders.
+In December 2009, The New York Times reported that the US has provided weapons and logistical support to Yemeni government strikes against suspected hide-outs of al-Qaeda within its borders.
 The officials said that the American support was approved by President Obama and came at the request of the Yemeni government.

-On June 17, 2011, following Friday prayers, tens of thousands of protestors rallied in Sa'dah against US interference in Yemen.
+On June 17, 2011, following Friday prayers, tens of thousands of protestors rallied in Saada against US interference in Yemen.

 The Houthis blamed US intelligence forces of carrying out a bombing in August 2011 which killed 14 Houthi fighters.